GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis_multiple_importance_sampling/jatwc_to_inundation/README.md

 # Compute inundation zones corresponding to JATWC warning categories, with upper limits based on PTHA.

+This version for multiple importance sampling is quite similar to what you'd use for a single sample, but it is missing a few routines that aren't needed if you've already done single-sample calculations elsewhere (e.g. to copy the elevation data locally, etc).

 Once all scripts have been run, the key outputs are polygon shapefiles in folders named like `Inundation_zones/{zone_name}/{zone_name}_{warning_type}_with_PTHA-exrate-limit_{...}/`

 # Details of folder contents (once scripts have been run)